 Underwater noise pollution is a significant problem in the maritime industry, creating both environmental impacts and potential consequences for marine mammals.
 Ships generate this noise through propeller noise, machinery noise, and seismic surveys; it disrupts marine ecosystems by changing the behavior, communication, feeding, and reproduction patterns of whales, dolphins, and seals.

 Recognizing this as an issue, the International Maritime Organization (IMO) issued guidelines for shipowners to reduce underwater noise pollution and optimize ship designs voluntarily.
-These regulations stress using quieter machinery, propeller designs, and insulation materials to minimize noise emissions.
+These laws stress using quieter machinery, propeller designs, and insulation materials to minimize noise emissions.

 Ballast Water Management